Our Background

 Why Join Scientific Thinkers™?

-Scientific Thinkers™ volunteers also come from a wide variety of ethnic and racial backgrounds, as well as majors and areas of study.
-The goal is for the volunteers to demonstrate that anyone can meet, think like, and be a scientist, regardless of who you are or where you come from.
+Scientific Thinkers™ volunteers also come from a wide variety of backgrounds and majors and areas of study.
+The goal is for the volunteers to demonstrate that anyone can meet, think like, and be a scientist. come from.
 By volunteering, you are upholding the mission of Scientific Thinkers™ and encouraging local kids that they too can be a scientist.

 Funding and support for Scientific Thinkers™ are provided in part by the Center for Emergent Materials at The Ohio State University.